 We quite often find sites that have become a victim of Google Panda’s algorithm, or run the risk of getting “Pandalized”.
 A site runs the risk of being hit by Panda when it has a lot of low quality pages.
 In this post I want to give you some quick insights into what Google Panda is and …Read: "Google Panda & low quality pages"

 I write this knowing that next week I’ll be in Munich with many friends of the SEO industry for SEOktoberfest, a conference unlike any other.
 We’ll talk shop with some of the best and brightest minds in our industry and to say I’m excited is an extreme understatement.
-Google loses antitrust case in Russia These headlines …Read: "Weekly SEO Recap: antitrust ranking factors"
+Google loses antitrust case in Russia These headlines …Read: "Antitrust ranking factors"